 How Grounding Prompts Reduce Hallucination by 285x

-I measured hallucination rates across 500 prompts and found something that changed how I think about AI reliability entirely.
-The difference between a grounded prompt and an ungrounded prompt is not 2x or 10x — it is 285x.
+I measured hallucination rates across 500 prompts.
+What I found changed how I think about AI.
+The gap between a grounded prompt and an ungrounded one is not 2x or 10x.
+It is 285x.
 That number is not a typo.
-When you ground a prompt with all 6 specification bands, the hallucination rate drops from 71.4% to 0.25%.
+When you fill all 6 specification bands, the hallucination rate drops from 71.4% to 0.25%.

 What "Grounding" Means in Prompt Engineering

-In the sinc-LLM framework, grounding means populating all 6 bands with specific, accurate information.
-Each empty band is an ungrounded dimension — a gap where hallucination will occur.
+In the sinc-LLM framework, grounding means filling all 6 bands with real, accurate information.
+Each empty band is a gap.
+Hallucination will happen in that gap.

 x(t) = Σ x(nT) · sinc((t - nT) / T)